kubek2k/chunkwm.nix/README.md

-# ChunkWM nix expression
+# chunkwm nix expression

-Nix expression to install [chunkWM](https://koekeishiya.github.io/chunkwm/) on darwin nix environment.
+Nix expression to install [chunkwm](https://koekeishiya.github.io/chunkwm/) on darwin nix environment.
 Expression was shamelessly stolen from https://github.com/peel/dotfiles/.
 All the kudos should go to [@peel](https://github.com/peel).